biserkacvetkovska/personal-website/lessons/second-lesson-css.md

 ###  📝 ✨✨✨ Advanced Task ✨✨✨

 Another way to highlight your text is by creating a gradient.
-A gradient is actually a transation between two or more colors along a straight line.
+A gradient is actually a transition between two or more colors along a straight line.

 Wrap the word inside a `<span>` tag and set a class selector `text-highlight` on the `<span>` tag.